Course Descriptions 2025-2026

 Additional fees will apply if there are less than 5 students.

-Prerequisite: Successful completion of Algebra II or equivalent (as determined by the instructor).
+Prerequisite: Successful completion of Algebra 2 or equivalent (as determined by the instructor).

 Science